webgpu/webgpufundamentals/webgpu/lessons/webgpu-limits-and-features.md

 console.log(adapter.limits.maxColorAttachments);
 ```

-Might print `8` to the console
+Might print `8` to the console meaning the adapter supports a maximum
+of 8 color attachments.

 Here is a list of all the limits, including the limits of your default adapter
-and the the minimum limits.
+as well as the the minimum required limits.

 <div class="webgpu_center data-table limits" data-diagram="limits"></div>